marcosvega91/msw-ssl/README.md

 In both cases I can't access my application using `localhost` but I should use the local IP of my network or the IP of the container.

-MSW is using service worker to do all the magic and service workers require to use [site through HTTPS](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)
+MSW is using service workers to do all the magic but they require to be used [through HTTPS](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)

 ## How to solve

 How we can solve ?
 We can create a self signed certifcate and use SSL on our application.
-Great!
+Great!😎

 ## Installation